ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 ```

 ## Streams
-There's many ways that you can utilise readable/writable streams with NodeJs, for example the file system to read/write to files.
+There are many ways that you can utilise readable/writable streams with NodeJs, for example the file system to read/write to files.
 But to give you a simple example, let's reuse our code from our hello server.
 Since the request object is a readable stream and the response object is a write-able stream,
 we can create an application that pipes the data from the request, back to the response.